 Deception, collusions, swindling… sounds like the plot of a best-selling novel.
 However, these terms are quite common in the commercial circles where unethical business practices can be seen by the dozen.
-Whether it is a big conglomerate or a small business, the stakes of outperforming the competition are always high.
+Whether it is a big conglomerate or a small business or even an online project, for example, an educational platform Ojowo, the stakes of outperforming the competition are always high.
 This cut-throat struggle for survival and emerging as a winner attracts a lot of unscrupulous tendencies; this has unfortunately become a part of the system.
 The urge to rule the market has made businesses selfish and all-consuming.
 However, the obligation to operate responsibly has been put on the back-burner.
 The lines between acceptable and unacceptable have blurred; the focus has shifted from the consumers to gaining higher profits and margins.

 For example, a Facebook data scandal from not that long ago engulfed its CEO Mark Zuckerberg in a global controversy.
 A quiz app on the social networking website gathered data from 50 million Facebook profiles and delivered it to Cambridge Analytica.
 Using consumer’s personal data without their consent is a major digital theft that has come to light in the past few years.

 In another example, Australian finance company, AMP, faced scrutiny for misconduct in banking.
 Apparently, they charged clients for advice which they never received.
 Consequently, the Chairman had to step down as evidence against the company started surfacing.